ravikumarrajasimhan/funretro/README.md

     }
 }
 ```
 7. After creating the project you can select Database from the left pane, where you can find the database url (ex: https://funretrotest.firebaseio.com/).
-You can save this url and replace it with the variable ```firebaseUrl``` inside ```js/firebaseService.js```
+Replace ```firebaseUrl``` inside ```js/firebaseService.js``` with this database url.
 8. Now you can open the app on [http://localhost:4000/](http://localhost:4000/) and start creating your boards.
    You will notice that the app has this architecture on firebase:
 ![Fun retro architecture](https://i.imgur.com/etYgDia.png)